Boundary-only weak deflection angles from isothermal optical geometry: Introduction

 \section{Introduction}

 Gravitational lensing is among the cleanest probes of spacetime geometry: light rays (and, more generally, relativistic massive particles) sample the optical structure of the metric, translating curvature and causal properties into measurable deflection, time delay, magnification, and image morphology.
 In the strong-field regime near compact objects, the lens map is organized by photon surfaces (photon spheres in spherical symmetry), which control critical curves, relativistic images, and the shadow boundary \cite{Claudel:2000yi,Perlick:2004tq,Cunha:2018acu,Adler:2022qtb}.
 The classic Schwarzschild analyses established the relativistic image sequence and a concrete dictionary between lensing observables and the underlying spacetime \cite{Virbhadra:1999nm,Bozza:2003cp,Virbhadra:2008ws,Bozza:2010xqn}, while the extension to naked singularities demonstrated that horizonless geometries can generate qualitatively distinct image patterns \cite{Virbhadra:2002ju}.
 Beyond image positions and magnifications, time delays and magnification centroids furnish additional discriminants for horizon tests and for constraining departures from general relativity \cite{Virbhadra:2007kw}.
+This motivation has been developed in several directions, including global Gaussian bending constructions and lensing/shadow analyses in alternative-gravity settings such as Weyl gravity and modified-gravity black holes; see, e.g., Refs. \cite{Zhang:2024uex,Kasikci:2018mtg,Kuang:2022ojj,Liu:2024wal,Islam:2020xmy,Izmailov:2019uhy,Zhang:2021ygh,Gao:2021luq}.
 Recent progress has sharpened the characterization of image morphology itself, including detailed studies of Schwarzschild image distortions \cite{Virbhadra:2022iiy} and conserved structures governing distortion across lensed images \cite{Virbhadra:2024xpk}.

 From the computational standpoint, a long-standing goal is to treat lensing observables accurately and efficiently across regimes, from weak deflection (where post-Newtonian expansions suffice) to the strong-deflection limit, where the bending angle develops a universal logarithmic divergence near the critical impact parameter \cite{Zhang:2017vap,Azreg-Ainou:2017obt}.
 The strong-field expansion introduced in \cite{Bozza:2002zj}, its generalizations \cite{Tsukamoto:2016jzh}, and the broad synthesis in \cite{Bozza:2010xqn} provide a standard framework for extracting the relativistic image sequence and its characteristic coefficients for large classes of asymptotically flat, static and spherically symmetric geometries.